Prasadchougale94/simon-says-game/README.md

 # simon-says-game
-Simon says game developed using front-end techs. such as html-5,css and javascript
+Simon says game developed using front-end techs. such as html-5,css and javascript.